nixos-asia/website/en/nixify-haskell-01.md

 git checkout 076185e34f70e903b992b597232bc622eadfcd51
 ```

-Next, in the project's root directory, create a file named `flake.nix` and run `git add flake.nix` (Nix searches for `flake.nix` in git files).
-We will begin by setting up a basic template for the flake, which includes:
+Next, create a file named `flake.nix` in the project's root directory and [[new-file|add it to git]].
+Begin by outlining a basic flake structure, which includes:

 - Defining `inputs` and `outputs`
-- Specifying the `system` corresponding to your machine.
+- Specifying the `system` for your specific machine.

-Tl;dr This is how your `flake.nix` will look:
+Here's how your `flake.nix` will look initially:

 ```nix title="flake.nix"
 {